Remember... Dreams Come True: Revisions

-In acknowledgment that Disneyland became more than 50 years old, later showings changed Julie Andrews' narration to: "Fifty years ago" being replaced with "in 1955," and "Fifty years later" being dubbed over with the word "today."
+In acknowledgment that Disneyland became more than 50 years old, later showings changed Julie Andrews' narration from "Fifty years ago" to "in 1955".
+"Fifty years later" was also dubbed over with the word "today".

 Additional information

 This fireworks show was also used during the 2006 and 2007 Grad Nite programs.
 The show itself remained almost unchanged except for the soundtrack being replaced with one consisting primarily of contemporary music (different each year) and projection to match it.
 The show was renamed to Grad Nite Explosion for these events and ran for 10 minutes at 1:00am and 3:00am.
 Video screens along with additional lighting effects were also added on either side of the hub (already in place as part of Club KIIS).

 The entire soundtrack to the show can be found on A Musical History of Disneyland and The Official Album of the Disneyland Resort.
 The soundtrack reappeared on the Official Album for the Year of a Million Dreams with new narration to coincide with the end of the 50th Anniversary.
 The score was arranged by Greg Smith.

 The music used during the opening and finale of Remember...
 Dreams Come True originated from Wishes: A Magical Gathering of Disney Dreams at the Magic Kingdom at Walt Disney World in Florida, which is performed by Charity Farris.